giantswarm/docs/src/content/guides/prepare-aws-account/index.md

 ## Configure the Giant Swarm organization {#configure-org}

-In the previous sections, we explained how to create two IAM roles in the AWS account that's going to run the Giant Swarm tenant clusters.
+In the previous sections, we explained how to create two IAM roles in the AWS account that's going to run the Giant Swarm workload clusters.

-Giant Swarm tenant clusters are owned by _organizations_, which allows you to control access to clusters.
+Giant Swarm workload clusters are owned by _organizations_, which allows you to control access to clusters.
 Only members of the owner organization have access to the management functions of a cluster.

-In order to run a tenant cluster in your AWS account, the organization owning your cluster has to know about the roles you just created.
+In order to run a workload cluster in your AWS account, the organization owning your cluster has to know about the roles you just created.

 If you have direct access to the Giant Swarm API, please set the credentials of